 Coral reef fisheries have been generally steady in recent years relative to previous decades.
-Small-scale nearshore fisheries in the CNMI continue to be important socially, culturally, recreationally, financially, and for subsistence.
-Most fishermen are subsistence fishers, with a number of them selling a portion of their catch to roadside commercial purchasers and some of these commercial purchasers employing the fishermen to maintain a constant supply of reef fish.
-Most of the fishing for coral reef species occurs within the Saipan lagoon and fringing reefs around the islands, targeting mainly finfish and invertebrates.
-All reef fish catches are sold to local markets or used for personal consumption with a minimal portion exported for off-island residents.
+Small-scale nearshore fisheries in CNMI continue to be important socially, commercially, and for subsistence.
+Most fishermen are dual commercial and subsistence fishers, with several of them selling a portion of their catch to roadside commercial purchasers and some of these commercial purchasers even employing the fishermen to maintain a constant supply of product.
+Most of the information for the coral reef fishery comes from creel surveys and commercial reporting done in Saipan.
+Fishing for coral reef species occurs within the Saipan lagoon and fringing reefs around the islands, targeting mainly finfish and invertebrates.
+Reef fish catches are either sold to markets or consumed personally.
 Shoreline access is the most common way to harvest coral reef resources.
-Vessels are generally used during calm weather to fish areas not as accessible other times of the year, with fishing trips to other islands being made when the weather is favorable.
-Fishing methods have not changed significantly compared to previous years; hook and line, cast netting, spear fishing, and gleaning are methods still being used today.
-Some of the common families found in the
+Vessels are generally used during calm weather to fish areas not as accessible during other times of the year, with fishing trips to other islands being made when the weather is favorable.
+Fishing methods have not changed significantly compared to previous years; hook and line, cast netting, spear fishing, and gleaning are methods still used today.
+Some of the common families and subfamilies found in CNMI reef fish markets are Acanthuridae

-CNMI reef fish markets are Acanthuridae (surgeonfish), scaridae (parrotfish), mullidae (goatfish), serranidae (grouper), labridae (wrasse), holocentridae (soldier/squirrelfish), carangidae (jacks), scombridae (scad), haemulidae (sweetlips), gerridae (mojarra), kyphosidae (rudderfish), and mugilidae (mullet), as well as other non-finfish families.
+(surgeonfish), Scarinae (parrotfish), Mullidae (goatfish), Serranidae (grouper), Labridae (wrasse), Holocentridae (soldier/squirrelfish), Carangidae (jacks), Scombridae (scad), Haemulidae (sweetlips), Gerridae (mojarra), Kyphosidae (rudderfish), and Mugilidae (mullet), as well as other non-finfish taxa.

-In 2018, the Council drafted an Amendment 5 to the Mariana Archipelago Fishery Ecosystem Plan (FEP) that reclassified a large number of management unit species (MUS) as Ecosystem Component Species (ECS; WPRFMC 2018).
+In 2018, the Council drafted Amendment 5 to the Mariana Archipelago Fishery Ecosystem Plan (FEP) that reclassified many management unit species (MUS) as Ecosystem Component Species (ECS; WPRFMC 2018).
 The final rule was published in the Federal Register in early 2019 (84 FR 2767, February 8, 2019).
-This amendment reduces the number of MUS from 227 species and families to 13 in the Mariana Archipelago FEP.
+This amendment reduced the number of MUS from 227 species and families to 13 in the Mariana Archipelago FEP.
 All former coral reef ecosystem MUS (CREMUS) and crustacean MUS (CMUS) were reclassified as ECS that do not require annual catch limit (ACL) specifications or accountability measures but are still to be monitored regularly to prioritize conservation and management efforts and to improve efficiency of fishery management in the region.
 All existing management measures, including reporting and record keeping, prohibitions, and experimental fishing regulations apply to ECS.
-If an ECS stock becomes a target of a federal fishery in the future, the National Marine Fisheries Service (NMFS) and the Council may consider including that stock as a MUS to actively manage that stock.
-These species are still regularly monitored via other means (see Sections 1.1.5.3 and 2.1.3).
+If an ECS stock becomes a target of a federal fishery in the future, the National Marine Fisheries Service (NOAA Fisheries) and the Council may consider including that stock as a MUS to actively manage that stock.
+These species are still regularly monitored via other means (see Sections 1.1.5.3 and 2.2.3).